janosh/blog/content/pages/physics/statistical-physics/statistical-physics.md

 ---
-title: 'Statistical Physics'
+title: Statistical Physics
-slug: 'physics/statistical-physics'
+slug: physics/statistical-physics
-purpose: 'page'
+purpose: page
 ---

 I had the pleasure of attending [Prof. Manfred Salmhofer](http://www.thphys.uni-heidelberg.de/~salmhofer)'s lecture on statistical physics at Heidelberg University in the fall of 2016.